-Grubhub slowly shrinking payouts on higher tip orders
+Grubhub is slowly shrinking delivery pay on higher tip orders

 At first it was hard to really catch any real trends.
-Over three weeks, I've begun to notice a few trends, in particular I'm noticing a week to week change.
+In the three weeks since, I've noticed a few trends.
+The change seems to be happening week to week.

 I tracked as many orders as I could.
-Google maps is great because you can measure the straightline distance between points, which is how Grubhub calculated the old model – in my market it was $3.50 plus 50 cents per mile.
-It has been interesting to see the trends.
+Google maps is great because you can measure the straight-line distance between points.
+That's how Grubhub calculated the old model: In my market they paid $3.50 plus 50 cents per mile based on the straight line distance from restaurant to customer.